agraef/midizap/README.md

 CP[16] C0{0,1:8,5:3,3}
 ~~~

 Thus 0 will be mapped to 0 (off), 1..8 to 1 (green), 9..11 to 5 (yellow), and 12 or more to 3 (red).
-(These values are in line with the MCP feedback spit out by Ardour, and what little technical documentation about the Mackie protocol is available on the web.
-YMMV, though, so you may have to experiment to make this rule work with your DAW.)
+(These values appear to be in line with the MCP feedback spit out by Ardour, and what little technical documentation about the Mackie protocol is available on the web.
+Your mileage may vary, though, so you may have to experiment with these values to make this rule work with your DAW.)

 The quotient here is the mixer channel index in the high-nibble of the `CP` message, which will be used as an offset for the `C0` note on the right, so the above rule shows the meters as a single row of colored buttons at the bottom of the 8x8 grid on the APCmini (first value on `C0`, second value on `C#0`, etc.).
 To get a different layout, you can also scale the *offset* value, by adding a second step size to the left-hand side: